Czech Car Brands

 Skoda Auto Logo

-In 1895, a bookstore seller Václav Klement and his friend, mechanic Václav Laurin set up a bicycle repair shop in their hometown.
-Subsequently, they switched to the production of motorcycles.
-So gradually, the small company grew into the largest automotive organization.
-Passenger cars in its range appeared in 1905.
-In the 1920s, Laurin & Klement merged with Skoda, which later became part of the Volkswagen Group.
-The most sensational models of this automaker are Felicia, Octavia, Favorit, Fabia.
+In 1895, Václav Klement, a bookstore salesman, and his friend, mechanic Václav Laurin, opened a bicycle repair store in their hometown.
+They later switched to the production of motorcycles.
+Gradually, the small company grew into the largest automobile organization.
+Passenger cars appeared in its assortment in 1905.
+In the 1920s, Laurin & Klement merged with Skoda, becoming part of the Volkswagen concern.
+The most sensational models of this automaker are Felicia, Octavia, Favorit, and Fabia.

 Kaipan